paulondc/prefs/README.md

   prompt = false
 ```

-### Licence
+## Licence
-vim-prefs is free software; you can redistribute it and/or modify it under the terms of the MIT License
+prefs is free software; you can redistribute it and/or modify it under the terms of the MIT License